 Every now and then, we all need a little help.
 When running a business or marketing department, it can be hardwired into your brain that you need to do everything yourself.
 Handling a company’s marketing strategy is a complex task that requires creativity, collaboration and consistency—which can be hard to come by when you’re juggling other responsibilities as well.
-Thus enters your saving grace: outsourcing your marketing to an agency partner.
+And there enters your saving grace—outsourcing your marketing to an agency partner.

-While partnering with a marketing agency can be a huge relief, it’s also a big decision with financial, productivity and employee morale considerations.
-The ten signs below could indicate that your business could benefit from outsourcing some of its marketing efforts.
+Though partnering with a marketing agency can be a huge relief and major game changer, it’s also a big decision with financial, productivity and employee morale considerations.
+These 10 signs indicate that your business could benefit from outsourcing some of its marketing efforts:

-Enlisting a marketing partner doesn’t mean the agency will replace your current employees.
+Enlisting the help of a marketing partner doesn’t mean the agency will replace your current employees.
 Rather, they’ll act as an extension of your marketing department to help your internal team reach their goals.
-Outsourcing certain projects eases the burden on small teams and is more cost-effective than hiring more full-time employees.
+Outsourcing certain projects eases the burden on small teams and is more cost effective than hiring additional full-time employees.

 Throwing money at random marketing programs without tracking the results is like playing roulette with your cash flow.
 Each marketing decision should be well calculated and in line with the business’s sales goals or long-term growth strategy.
 Without putting in the proper time and thought, campaigns can turn out to be a waste of money and may even cause a crisis.

-To get the most out of your marketing budget, consider outsourcing the work to ensure there is an overarching strategy backed by research, executed flawlessly and carefully measured.
+To get the most out of your marketing budget, consider outsourcing the work to ensure there is an overarching strategy that is backed by research, executed flawlessly and carefully measured.

 Your brand—and particularly your website—should be a constant work in progress.
-Both should regularly evolve to be more customer-centric, more attractive, more interesting and above all, accurate.
-Neglecting updates for too long could cause you to wake up one day and realize you’re losing business because your brand or website looks like it belongs in the ‘90s and contains outdated information.
-Beyond brand aesthetics and user-friendliness, your website’s SEO could suffer if you don’t make necessary updates to accommodate Google’s constantly changing algorithms.
+Both should regularly evolve to be more customer-centric, visually appealing, interesting and, above all, accurate.
+Neglecting updates for too long could cause you to wake up one day and realize you’re losing business because your brand or website looks like it belongs in the 90s and contains outdated information.
+Beyond an on-brand, user-friendly design, your website’s SEO could suffer if you don’t make necessary updates to accommodate Google’s constantly changing algorithms.

 Part of the value of an agency partner is that they’re educated on new trends and critical changes in the marketing landscape.
-They can reflect the need for change to you and push your business to improve.
+They can communicate the need for change and push your business to improve.
 Oftentimes, the objective opinion of a partner is needed to even notice a need for change.

 If your current marketing tactics aren’t generating results that add value to your business, it’s time to bring in experts.
-Marketing agencies have a broad range of experience, staff several specialized employees and have unique resources that aren’t readily available to most businesses.
-Put simply, they can achieve better results faster.
-In addition, most agencies will track your ROI using your specified success metrics, such as website traffic, sales lead quality, social media impressions, or lead conversion rate.
-Therefore, the results will speak for themselves and if you’re unsatisfied, you can choose not to do business together anymore.
+Marketing agencies have a broad range of experience, specialized team and unique resources that aren’t readily available to most businesses.
+Simply put, they can achieve better results, faster.
+In addition, most agencies will track your ROI using your specific success metrics, such as website traffic, sales lead quality, social media impressions or lead conversion rate.
+Therefore, the results will speak for themselves and, if you’re unsatisfied, you can choose not to do business together anymore.